Adobe

 Here is a closeup of the 8 main competitors I looked at

-Follow-up Secondary Research
+Follow-up AI Research

 Using the findings from the competitor analysis, I looked into how AI plays a role in human-centered experiences and when to draw the line in heavily automated user flows.
 Here is a list of topics I focused on: